 The recipe is very easy and its as quick as mixing some spices and tossing with fried cashews.
 I have never tried roasting the cashews, a little indulgence on festivals is totally acceptable and I make them during that time mostly.

-- ½ tablespoon cumin seeds (yield about 1 tablespoon roasted cumin powder)
+- ½ tablespoon cumin seeds yield 1 tablespoon roasted cumin powder

 - 1 teaspoon fennel seeds